 This is a controversial recommendation.
 Many RVers are willing to pay extra for the ease and convenience of truck stops.

 I find retail prices at truck stops to be very overpriced.
-If you want the convenience and ease of always filling up at truck stops but want to save money, skip to #7 Fleet Cards.
+If you want the convenience and ease of always filling up at truck stops but want to save money, jump below to our #7 way to save.

 Kevin is very comfortable driving Pippi so we are willing to go to regular filling stations to save money.
 As a rule of thumb, we do not detour more than a couple of miles off our route for fuel.